IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Exercise-8-PostDeployment.md

     ````

-The following post-deployment steps described here follow the description in the knowledge center under "What to do next": https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=cpd-option-1-installing-production-deployment-in-openshift-console
+The following post-deployment steps described here follow the description in the knowledge center under "What to do next": <a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=cpd-option-1-installing-production-deployment-in-openshift-console" target="_blank">https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=cpd-option-1-installing-production-deployment-in-openshift-console</a>

 1. Choose the ConfigMaps menu in the Openshift Web Console in section Workloads.
 In the search box, type in **access-info**, and find the **content-cp4ba-access-info**.
 This is one of the places where you can get the URLs of the deployed CP4BA components.